radixdlt/wallet-compatible-derivation/README.md

 > [!IMPORTANT]
 > You are responsible for retaining sole possession and ownership of, and for securing
 > the mnemonics (seed phrase(s)) you use with this software.
+>
+> You are responsible for reading the Security and License sections of this README respectively to understand the risks of using this software.

 This software created Radix Babylon account address from hierarchical deterministic key pairs, derived using wallet compatible derivation paths which are compatible with the [Radix Wallet][wallet] available on iOS and Android.
 This means that the same (KeyPair, Address) tuples, contiguously, will be created by this software and the Radix Wallet software, for any given (Mnemonic, BIP39 Passphrase, NetworkID) triple as input.
 Or in other words, given Mnemonic `M`, no BPI39 passphrase, if the Radix Wallet will create account `A, B, C` at indices `0`, `1` and `2`, so will this software.